cleecoloma/reading-notes/code-301/class-13.md

 ### Speed Coding: Building a CRUD API
 1. What’s the relationship between REST and CRUD?
+> Interacting with REST applications often involves the use of CRUD-like functions.
 2. If you had to describe the process of creating a RESTful API in 5 steps, what would they be?
+> 1. Define Resources and Endpoints
+> 2. Choose HTTP Methods
+> 3. Design Data Structure
+> 4. Implement Server Logic
+> 5. Test and Deploy

 ### Things I want to learn more about.
 > None